-Site Visit Dates: Name of Reviewer: Review Area: Marketing Sub-Area: Dissemination to Target Audiences Description of Criteria: The consortium has dev marketing strategies, an including a currently up appropriately to target a eloped information dissemination plans, d related print and electronic materials, dated Web site that are disseminated udiences.
+Site Visit Dates: Name of Reviewer: Review Area: Marketing Sub-Area: Dissemination to Target Audiences marketing strategies, and eloped information dissemination plans, d related print and electronic materials, dated Web site that are disseminated udiences.
 Resources: Consortium Web site, marketing materials, marketing plan, documentation of information distribution, records of Web site hits, examples of marketing materials and dissemination plans for targeted audiences.
-Consortium n Quality Reviewer Summary Measure: Educators have information on TP programs, articulated credit, and workforce/ career data.
-Core Standard: Secondary and postsecondary educators are provided information on the benefits of Tech-Prep, postsecondary programs offered, career opportunities, and the process required to receive articulated credit.
-Sources: Document review, secondary and postsecondary interviews.
+Consortium n Quality Reviewer Summary Measure: Core Standard: Sources: Educators have information on TP programs, articulated credit, and workforce/ career data.
+Secondary and postsecondary educators are provided information on the benefits of Tech- Prep, postsecondary programs offered, career opportunities, and the process required to receive articulated credit.
+Document review, secondary and postsecondary interviews.
 Secondary Meets Standard Does Not Meet Standard Comments: Postsecondary Meets Standard Does Not Meet Standard Comments: Measure: Core Standard: Sources: Counselors have information on TP programs, articulated credit, and workforce/career data.
 Secondary and postsecondary counselors are provided information on the benefits of Tech- Prep, postsecondary programs offered, career opportunities, and the process required to receive articulated credit.
 Secondary Meets Standard Does Not Meet Standard Comments: Postsecondary Meets Standard Does Not Meet Standard Comments: interviews.

-1 Site Visit Dates: 1 Name of Reviewer: Review Area: Budgetary y S Sub-Area: Record-keeping Description of Criteria: Every consortium, as p monitoring by an Agen fiscal monitoring that e appropriately documen budget for the current y Every consortium, as pa monitoring by an Agence fiscal monitoring that er appropriately document budget for the current ye art of the evaluation process, will receive fiscal acy accountant.
-This form is a summary of the ensures that all consortium expenditures are ated and are provided for and detailed in the grant year.
-Resources: Fiscal ag gent records and consortion ate. um fiscal records, supporting documentation as Consortium Quality Reviewer Summary Measure: Core Standard: The consortium accurate and con expenditures.
-All expenditures documentation. and/or its fiscal agent keep nplete records on all Meets Standard Does Not Meet Standard Comments: Sources: Document revie w.
-Measure: Consortium mai distributed. ntains records on how funds are Meets Standard Does Not Meet Standard Comments: Standard: The consortium how funds are b and member inp has documentation that details udgeted with governing board ut.
-Sub Area: If the consortiur member schools describes the aw n provides mini-grants to a, there is documentation that vard process.
-Meets Standard Does Not Meet Standard Comments: Sources: Document revie W.
+1 Site Visit Dates:] Name of Reviewer: Review Area: Budgetary y Sub-Area: Record-keeping monitoring by an Agen fiscal monitoring that e appropriately documen monitoring by an Agend fiscal monitoring that en part of the evaluation process, will receive fiscal ney accountant.
+This form is a summary of the ensures that all consortium expenditures are need and are provided for and detailed in the grant year.
+Resources: Fiscal ag appropri - um fiscal records, supporting documentation as Consortium Quality Reviewer Summary Measure: Core Standard: accurate and cor expenditures. and/or its fiscal agent keep nplete records on all Meets Standard Does Not Meet Standard Comments: Sources: Document revie W. Measure: Core Standard: distributed. ntains records on how funds are Meets Standard Does Not Meet Standard Comments: Sub Area: and member inp If the consortium n provides mini-grants to Meets Standard Does Not Meet Standard Comments: Sources: Document revie W.

-Site Visit Dates: Name of Reviewer: Review Area: Budgetary Sub-Area: Budgetary Monitoring Description of Criteria: Every consortium, as p monitoring by an Agen fiscal monitoring that e mini-grant expenditure guidelines. art of the evaluation process, will receive fiscal icy accountant.
+Site Visit Dates: Name of Reviewer: Review Area: Budgetary Sub-Area: Budgetary Monitoring monitoring by an Ager fiscal monitoring that o art of the evaluation process, will receive fiscal acy accountant.
 This form is a summary of the ensures that all consortium expenditures and s are in accordance with federal and state Resources: Fiscal agent records and consorting appropriate. um fiscal records, supporting documentation as Consortium Quality Reviewer Summary Measure: Core Standard: All consortium expenditures are within Perkins Act, state guidelines, and EDGAR guidelines.
 Tech-Prep funds are expended according to Perkins Act guidelines as well as EDGAR regulations regarding all expenditures of federal funds.
 Additionally, funds are expended according to specific state guidelines including, but not limited to, the requirements set forth in the RFP "Provisions and Assurances".
 Meets Standard Does Not Meet Standard Comments: Sources: Document review.
 Measure: Core Standard: All mini-grant expenditures are within Perkins Act, state guidelines, and EDGAR guidelines.
 The consortium has documentation that mini- grant funds are applied for, documented, and expended in a manner that is consistent with Perkins Act, EDGAR regulations, and state guidelines.
 Meets Standard Does Not Meet Standard Comments: Sub Area: Mini-grant recipients must be made aware of the restrictions placed on Perkins Title II funds as part of the RFP process.
 Meets Standard Does Not Meet Standard Comments: